Quo210/tic-tac-toe/README.md

 - Created the buttonModule
 - Fixed several bugs that conflicted to identify source of clicks
 - playerModule now has an array that stores the positions that were played, hope to use for winCon.

+LOG_3 16/08/21 19:30pm

+- Created logic that alternates symbol to be played by the user.
+- Disabled box after inputing one play
+- Reset renables all boxes
+- Learned: Arrays can be compared directly with Arrays because JS uses their internal reference, not their actual content.
+- Some functions have been split to make it more modular.